mithril-security/bastionlab/docs/index.md

 - **[Security](docs/concept-guides/threat_model.md)** guides contain technical information for security engineers.
 They explain the threat models and other cybersecurity topics required to audit BastionLab's security standards.

-- **[Advanced](docs/resources/bastionlab/index.html)** contain technical references for BastionLab’s API machinery.
+- **[Advanced](docs/resources/bastionlab/index.html)** guides contain technical references for BastionLab’s API machinery.
 They describe how it works and how to use it but assume you have a good understanding of key concepts.
 In the future, this section will also explain how to contribute to BastionLab.

 ## Who made BastionLab?